Common Causes of Website Downtime

 Corrective Action: Read the error code on the page to find out why Google is blacklisting the site and make corrections.
 If you’re still unsure, a Domain Health check tests for multiple issues and will let you know what the problem is.

 Prevention: Setting up multiple checks will keep you informed of problems as they happen.
 Correct issues quickly so your site can stay in Google’s good graces.
-The Domain Health Check allows users to create common checks for issues including SSL, DNS and Malware/Viruses in seconds.
+The Domain Health Check allows users to check website status for issues including SSL, DNS and Malware/Viruses in seconds.

 Website Crash #4: Traffic Surges

 Enterprise IT will always try to maximize resource allocation, and occasional traffic surges can cause downtime.
 You can estimate to the best of your team’s abilities, but you never really know the effect of a sale or the volume of traffic you’ll get. .

 Unless you’re the victim of a DDoS attack, the solution is to scale your resources according to your needs.

 Prevention: To prevent these issues from happening, keep an eye on your web traffic.
 Switch plans when your site is reaching the upper end of your current plan.
 Also, learn how to prepare your site for traffic surges by using a CDN and other preventative measures.